 The best substitutes are always taken first, because of their rarity.

 So what do we do when we have to be out of the classroom?

-When we return to class, we cringe when we read the sub’s report.
+Many times, when we return to class, we cringe when we read the sub’s report.

 It lists the names of all the students who were bad for the sub.
-When we ask the class about what happened, we hear stories of how the sub got frustrated and started yelling, or how he/she humiliated a student in front of the class, and we promise ourselves that we are never going to be sick again.
+When we ask the class about what happened, we often hear stories of how the sub got frustrated and started yelling, or how he/she humiliated a student in front of the class, and we promise ourselves that we are never going to be sick again.

 This is why I hardly took a day off.

 Wouldn’t it be nice if we could sit down with a substitute and explain how our class works, and what we as teachers expect from him/her?